Caring for Your Feet as You Age

 As adults become older, the desire to keep constant check of one’s health also grows.
-Many older adults often neglect proper foot care, however, and foot injury, neglect and disease are major factors contributing to mobility concerns in older adults.
+Many older adults often neglect proper foot care.
+Unfortunately, foot injury, neglect and disease are major factors contributing to mobility concerns in older adults.
 Caring for your feet as you age should be a top priority.

 Healthy seniors should monitor foot health by regularly cleaning and examining the feet for any changes or irregularities.
-The use of mild soaps followed with lotion will help keep the skin from drying out, cracking, and itching, and taking care to ensure that feet remain dry will help keep fungal infections at bay.
+The use of mild soaps followed with lotion will help keep the skin from drying out, cracking, and itching.
+In addition, taking care to ensure that feet remain dry will help keep fungal infections at bay.
 Ensuring that the feet are kept warm will also increase circulation.
 Regardless of age, properly trimmed toenails can help prevent issues such as ingrown toenails and toe pain.

-Neuropathy – can reduce feeling in the feet, and can hide many life threating medical conditions.
+- Neuropathy can reduce feeling in the feet, and can hide many life threatening medical conditions.

 - Gouging toenails affecting nearby toe

 - Shoes that don’t fit properly

 - Loss of circulation in legs & feet

 - Edema & swelling of feet and ankles